gtxll8/Project5-Linux-Server-Configuration/README.md

 maxretry = 3
 ```

-if you want to receive email alerts every time there is a potential attack, also change from :
+to receive email alerts every time there is a potential attack, I've changed from :
 ```
 action = %(action_)s
 ```